Webinar

 How inflation can impact your portfolio

 As inflation leveled off in 2023 and 2024, equity markets responded favorably.
-By mid-December 2024, the S&P 500 was on track to its second consecutive year of gains exceeding 25%-plus.7 Investors may want to consider an overweight allocation to equities relative to fixed income investments, while retaining a neutral weight in real assets.
+In 2024, the S&P 500 registered its second consecutive year of 25%-plus total returns.7 Investors may want to consider an overweight allocation to equities relative to fixed income investments, while retaining a neutral weight in real assets.

 At the same time, it’s important to remember that a consistent long-term strategy tends to work to the benefit of most investors.
 This likely precludes any dramatic changes to your asset allocation strategy in response to today’s capital market environment.